wasm3/wasm3/README.md

 **Why would you want to run WASM on microcontrollers?**

 Wasm3 started as a research project and remains so by many means.
-Adding different platforms and evaluating the engine in those environments is part of the research.
-But given that we have Lua, JS, Python, Lisp, (...) running on MCUs, WebAssembly is actually a promising alternative.
+Evaluating the engine in different environments is part of the research.
+Given that we have Lua, JS, Python, Lisp, (...) running on MCUs, WebAssembly is actually a promising alternative.
 It provides a completely sandboxed, well-defined and predictible environment.
-Among practical use cases, we can list edge computing, running IoT rules, blockchain contracts, simple scripting, etc.
+Among practical use cases, we can list edge computing, scripting, running IoT rules, blockchain contracts, etc.

 ## Building